-- 1. Open the cover.

-- 2. Make sure that the third-party smart card software is not accessing the smart card.
+- 1. Make sure that the third-party smart card software is not accessing the smart card.

-- 3. Pull the card out of the slot.
+- 2. Pull the card out of the slot.

-- 4. Close the cover.
+- 3. Close the cover.

-Using ExpressCards (Select Models Only)
+Using ExpressCards (Optional)

 Select models have an ExpressCard slot.
 The ExpressCard slot can accommodate a 54 mm (ExpressCard/54) or 34 mm (ExpressCard/34) wide ExpressCard.
+Typical ExpressCards support a very extensive range of applications including memory, wired and wireless communication cards, and security devices.